Alternatives & Futures

 Project: Time Capsule by Black Quantum Futurism

-Beneath several affordable housing projects and housing estates across America and Europe, several mysterious time capsules have been unearthed.
+Beneath several affordable housing projects and housing estates across America and Europe, mysterious time capsules have been unearthed.
 These time capsules appear to be quantum in nature, displaying the features of retrocausality and entanglement, opening up the capsule contents to influences from the present, the future(s) and the past(s).
-Project: Time Capsule is an interactive, performative lecture that explores the contents of the time capsules, as well as the topics of gentrification, temporal-spatial oppression, and Black communal hacking of temporal norms with readings, video, and live sound experimentation.
+Project: Time Capsule is an interactive, performative lecture that explores the contents of the time capsules, as well as the topics of gentrification, temporal-spatial oppression, and Black communal hacking with readings, video, and live sound experimentation.

 Project: Time Capsule is inspired by true events – a mysterious safe with time capsule-like contents was found beneath the grounds of a public housing complex in Macon, Georgia in 2017, while others have been discovered under several other affordable housing projects in recent years.
 In Project: Time Capsule Black Quantum Futurism (BQF) speculates on the discovery of these time capsules as activation events that occur in several different housing projects in America and Europe simultaneously.
 The unearthing of the time capsules, both real and mythological, touches upon many facets of BQF’s praxis, including their use of “quantum time capsules” and several projects exploring communal temporalities, sites of memory, and access to affordable housing.